hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 $ cp `which nmap` syslogd
 $ PATH=.:$PATH syslogd -T0 10.0.2.1/24
 ```
-In this example we execute *nmap* but let it appear with the name *syslogd* in *ps alxwww* process list
+In this example we execute *nmap* but let it appear with the name *syslogd* in *ps alxwww* process list.

 **6. Hide your arguments**